 Each component has been chosen for the balance of starch, protein and structure as well as to support texture, moisture levels and shelf life.

-Spices and flavouring for gluten free Stollen
+Spices and flavour for gluten free Stollen

-My gluten free Stollen contains a balanced mix of spices to bring it in line with the flavours of traditional Stollen… The dry spice comprises nutmeg, cinnamon, all spice, mixed spice and a little salt.
+Gluten free Stollen contains a balanced mix of spices to bring it in line with the flavours of traditional Stollen… The dry spice comprises nutmeg, cinnamon, all spice, mixed spice and a little salt.
 Then there’s a little vanilla alongside lemon zest and lemon juice in the wet mix.
 The lemon and cinnamon have a dual function of both adding flavour and supporting texture and shelf-life.

 Glycerine has been added specifically to support shelf life.